jonasteuwen/jonasteuwen.github.io/_posts/2017-01-07-multiprocessing-numpy-array.markdown

 print(np.array_equal(X, result))
 ```
-This work in Linux, if you want it to work in Windows, you need to initialize your pool as seen on [Reddit][reddit].
+This works in Linux, if you want it to work in Windows, you need to initialize your pool as explained on [Reddit][reddit].

 [python-multi]: https://docs.python.org/2/library/multiprocessing.html
 [reddit]: https://www.reddit.com/r/Python/comments/j3qjb/parformatlabpool_replacement/